Fewer Toys, More Fun

 As tools that allow children this playful practice help build confidence, socio-emotional development, independence, problem solving, and an overall understanding of their world, toys actually hold great importance.

-So, you’d think that surrounding kids with a lot of toys would be helpful, right?
+So, surrounding kids with plenty of toys should be helpful?

 In reality, it’s best to keep from having too many toys for several reasons.